 By John Dunnett

-Rev. John Dunnett is minister of First Baptist Church in New Glasgow.
+Rev. John Dunnett is pastor of First Baptist Church in New Glasgow.